 Most renters don’t know what benefits their credit card’s car rental insurance plan offers or even if their card comes with a plan in the first place.
 Below you’ll find a rundown of the best credit cards for car rental insurance, so you’ll never be caught unaware again.

-If your credit card has car rental insurance, often you can save hundreds of dollars and be covered under wider circumstances than typical car rental company insurance plans can offer.But most renters don’t even know what benefits their credit card’s car rental insurance plan offers or even if their credit card comes with a plan in the first place.
+If your credit card has car rental insurance, often you can save hundreds of dollars and be covered under wider circumstances than typical car rental company insurance plans can offer.But most renters don’t even know what benefits their credit cards’ car rental insurance plans offer or even if their cards come with a plan in the first place.
 They take what the rental company offers because it’s convenient and right in front of them when they could’ve had better coverage all along through what was in their wallet.

-Denying the insurance waivers offered by the car rental company (as all credit card car rental insurance plans require for plan activation) can open you up to a plethora of benefits, perks and higher coverage amounts than most rental car companies will ever match and the best part is, the plan on your credit card comes at no extra cost – you just have to know about it
+Denying the insurance waivers offered by the car rental company (as all credit card car rental insurance plans require for plan activation) can open you up to a plethora of benefits, perks and higher coverage amounts than most rental car companies will ever match.
+The best part is the plan on your credit card comes at no extra cost – you just have to know about it.

 Below you’ll find a rundown of the best credit cards for car rental insurance, so you’ll never be caught unaware again and you’ll be able to bypass yet another cost from the car rental company without a second thought.

 See related: Best credit cards for travel insurance

 Issuers’ car rental perks

 - Amex provides coverage up to $50,000 on most cards and $75,000 for Platinum and Reserve cards for damage or theft (not valid in Australia, New Zealand and Italy).

 - Platinum and Reserve cards such as the Delta SkyMiles® Reserve American Express Card or the Platinum Card from American Express also offer rental car insurance coverage for accidental death and dismemberment ($200,000 per card member and $20,000 per passenger or authorized driver).